Phosphoenix/ViperBoxInterface/README.md

 - `/stop_recording`: to stop the recording.
 The recording will be saved in the Recordings folder.
 The settings that you used to record will be saved in the Settings folder under the same name but as XML file.

 During a recording, new stimulation settings can be uploaded and a new stimulation can be started.

-> [!WARNING]
-> **Before version 0.0.4**, there is a problem with the driver that is necessary to connect to the ViperBox.
-An incompatible driver is installed automatically overnight.
-Every time you start the ViperBoxInterface, you need to reinstall the driver.
-This can be done by following these steps:

-> 1. Connect ViperBox to PC and power on
-> 2. Navigate to setup/DowngradeFTDI, and run the downgrade.bat batch file
-> 3. Power cycle ViperBox
-> 4. Optionally: verify driver version in Device Manager

 ## :hammer_and_wrench: Overview of ViperBox settings